 Federal, state, and university regulations require that St. Edward's University review the academic progress of students who apply for and/or receive grants, university scholarships, loans, or work-study.
 Student Financial Services determines if a student is making Satisfactory Academic Progress toward earning their degree by reviewing grades and pace of completion at the close of each academic year (defined as summer, fall, and spring).
 Students who fail to meet one or more of the requirements are provided an opportunity to appeal.

-Cumulative GPA Requirements
+Cumulative GPA Requirements (Qualitative Measure)

 |University Scholarships||Annual Cumulative GPA|